TomNiesse/volumio-plugins-sources/README.md

 - Navigate to the plugin's folder by executing `cd volumio-plugins-sources/lcd_info`
 - Execute the command `volumio plugin install` and wait for it to finish
 - Close the SSH connection
-- In the volumio web interface, go to `Plugins` -> `Installed Plugins` and enable the plugin
+- In the Volumio web interface, go to `Plugins` -> `Installed Plugins` and enable the plugin
-- Restart volumio
+- Restart Volumio